aucoeur/onlyMetal/docs/readme.md

 Shows a band with two styles:

-- New wave of british heavy
+- New wave of British heavy
 - Heavy

 Take this into account when you count the styles.